Content

 Joint or muscle pain

-First off, what is Lexapro?
-Well, it’s a selective serotonin reuptake inhibitor, or SSRI — an antidepressant medication that, when taken as directed, can help treat some symptoms of depression, anxiety and other mental illnesses by helping your brain to better regulate its supply of serotonin.
+When taken as directed, it can help treat some symptoms of depression, anxiety, and other mental illnesses by helping your brain better regulate the activity of serotonin.
+Serotonin is a neurotransmitter that’s thought to play a role in mood regulation.

 Fatigue